 - While waiting for the beans to cook, mix the chicken thighs with all the other ingredients (including the oil).

 - Heat up a frying pan (preferably a heavy-bottomed one) on a medium heat.
 Place in all the chicken thighs (do not overlap).
 Cook the first side until it turns golden brown (it takes around 6-8 minutes).

 - Flip them over.
 Cook for a further 2 minutes.
 Then push the chicken thighs to one side of the pan.
 Tilt the pan a little to let the existing oil flow to the other side.
 Add drained green beans.
 Toss from time to time.

 - When the second side of the chicken thighs are done, dish everything out.
 Serve warm with rice or potato.
-You can also slice the chicken into pieces then use as a filling for Chinese tortillas.
+You can also slice the chicken into pieces then use as a filling for Chinese Spring Pancakes.